 You are here

-My research looks at how late nineteenth and early twentieth-century US frontier literatures--Westerns, regional writing, and literary naturalism--variously repeated and reconfigured contemporaneous narrative orderings of sexuality, offering chronotopes that inclined toward multiple potential futures at a time when US sovereignty out West was not a foregone conclusion.
-Bringing scholarship on the imbrication of sexuality and US settler colonialism into dialogue with work on temporality in nineteenth-century US literature and culture, my project demonstrates that these frontier literatures deployed narrative form to imagine how the contradictory temporality of white settler sexuality can work for, as well as against, the consolidation of US settler colonialism.
+Settler Tenses considers how late nineteenth and early twentieth-century US frontier literatures--Westerns, regional writing, and literary naturalism--variously repeated and reconfigured contemporaneous narrative orderings of sexuality, offering chronotopes that inclined toward multiple potential futures at a time of active, contested US settlement.
+Bringing scholarship on the imbrication of sexuality and US settler colonialism into dialogue with work on temporality in nineteenth-century US literature and culture, this project demonstrates that these frontier literatures deployed narrative form to work through the threat and asset that the contradictory temporality of white settler sexuality represented in a crucial moment of settler colonial consolidation.

 19th Century US Literature